dlcs/protagonist/docs/rfcs/012-auth-service.md

 * OAuth - the DLCS will use [`Authorization Code Flow`](https://oauth.net/2/grant-types/authorization-code/) and follow the sequence diagram in [RFC 008](008-more-access-control-oidc-oauth.md).
 The returned claims will be parsed to a role and a session created for those roles.
   * If the `?origin=` value is the same as the domain where the DLCS is being hosted we won't need to show a confirmation step.
 However, if they differ we need to get the user to carry out a significant gesture in the DLCS domain, so we will need to render some UI.
 The text values for this will be stored in database.

+> Note that the auth-service should run on the same domain as orchestrator to avoid any issues cookies.

 ### [Access Token Service](https://iiif.io/api/auth/2.0/#access-token-service)

 > The access token service is used by the client to obtain an access token, which it then sends to a probe service.